Malhardixit/scaler-assignment/README.md

 # InterView-Portal
-A simple and userfriendly interview portal where admins can create interviews by selecting participants,interview start time and end time
+A simple and user-friendly interview portal where admins can create interviews by selecting participants,interview start time and end time

 ## 📖 Table of Contents